tonyatliv/llm-testbed/README.md

 ## Setup

-1. Create activate and [virtual environment](https://docs.python.org/3/library/venv.html) if your IDE does not do so automatically
+1. Create create and activate a [virtual environment](https://docs.python.org/3/library/venv.html) if your IDE does not do so automatically

 2. Install package dependencies by running `pip install requirements.txt`